Younes43/Bouncing-Ball-Tracker-Client-Server-Application/Readme.md

 - **Ball Position Tracking:** Implements custom logic to detect and track the position of a bouncing ball in the video stream.
 - **Accuracy Calculation:** Calculates the error between the detected and actual positions of the ball, demonstrating the accuracy of the tracking algorithm.

+## Logic Overview

+- The **Server** simulates a bouncing ball within a predefined frame, generating frames of a white ball bouncing in black background, and streams this video to the client using WebRTC.
+It receives the detected position of the ball from the client and calculates the tracking accuracy, providing a simple yet effective way to visualize and understand the dynamics of object tracking in a controlled environment.

+- The **Client** receives the video stream, processes each frame to detect the position of the bouncing ball, and sends the detected position back to the server through a WebRTC data channel.
+The detection process involves converting the video frame to grayscale, applying a binary threshold to isolate the ball based on its brightness, and using contour detection to find the largest white object presumed to be the ball.
+The ball's center is determined and its coordinates are sent back to the server.

+**Watch the Demo**: See the app in action by viewing the demo video in `recording/demo.mp4`.

 ## Quick Start

 ### Prerequisites